Most recently updated on March 20, 2024

 A report by Scholarship America concluded that student debt forces many college graduates to accept lower paying jobs so they can meet their financial obligations more quickly.
 These debt-burdened young adults are also 36 percent less likely to buy a house, a factor that can produce a drag on the overall economy.

-President Joe Biden has promised to ease the burden of student loans.
+President Joe Biden promised to ease the burden of student loans.
 However, in July 2023, the U.S. Supreme Court blocked Biden’s plan to cancel $430 billion in student loan debts.
-A few weeks later, though, the president unveiled another plan to forgive $39 billion in student loan debt from more than 800,000 borrowers.
-In January 2024, the administration announced another nearly $5 billion in student debt forgiveness than will affect 73,000 people.
+Nonetheless, the president has used executive actions to cancel $160 billion in federal student loan debt for more than 4.5 million borrowers since he took office.

 Electrical Energy and Atomic Power